arokem/2016-08-25-DSSG/slides.md

 ???

+What does it mean to do data science in the university?

 In more and more research, future advances depend on our ability to record, process, analyze, and understand large, heterogeneous, noisy data.
 On the one hand, these are exciting times, in which we look forward to a near future in which data will be able to address many important societal challenges.

 On the other hand, the data-intensive future poses some tremendous challenges.